-- Utilize the Power BI Perkins dashboards developed by the NCCCS Division of System Effectiveness to analyze student performance indicators of 1P1 (employment), 2P1 (credentials), and 3P1 (participation in non-traditional programs).
-The dashboards provide disaggregated data that will help in identifying performance trends and gaps among different student groups, including special populations. - Colleges may review other available reports and analyses of student performance in CTE programs of study, paying particular attention to any noted disparities that may affect special populations. - Evaluate how these performance outcomes align with the goals and objectives set forth by the college and the broader needs of the community and employers.
+- Utilize the NCCCS Data Dashboards developed by the NCCCS Research and Performance Management team to analyze student performance of the 1P1 (employment), 2P1 (credentials), and 3P1 (participation in non-traditional programs) Core Indicators of Performance.
+The dashboards provide disaggregated data that will help in identifying performance trends and gaps among different student groups, including special populations. - Colleges may review other available reports and analyses of student performance in CTE Programs of Study, paying particular attention to any noted disparities that may affect special populations. - Evaluate how these performance outcomes align with the goals and objectives set forth by the college and the broader needs of the community and employers.

-Quantitative Data: Collect and analyze quantitative data from the NCCCS dashboards on student performance indicators.
+Quantitative Data: Collect and analyze quantitative data from the NCCCS Data Dashboards on student performance on the Core Indicators of Performance.
 This includes employment rates post-graduation, credential attainment rates, and participation rates in non-traditional programs.